JJ/granada-off/text/freemasonry.md

 the unbeaten sun-god Mithra, and a representation of him fighting against a
-[lion, a symbol of a masonic candidate](http://ezinearticles.com/?Masonic-Symbolism-Book---Grip-Of-The-Lions-Paw&id=4871957), the symbols painted at the left hand side of the wall are quite clear: an old sage holds an armillary sphere in one hand, a symbol of knowledge, and a compass in the other hand.
+[lion, a symbol of a masonic candidate](http://ezinearticles.com/?Masonic-Symbolism-Book---Grip-Of-The-Lions-Paw&id=4871957), the symbols painted at the left hand side of the wall are quite apparent: an old sage holds an armillary sphere in one hand, a symbol of knowledge, and a compass in the other hand.
 This compass hovers over a parchment with a triangle, the masonic symbol for the all-seeing